 It turned out that the client was feeling stuck with her website project.
 Our copywriters in charge couldn’t write a single line of copy because the client preferred to get the web pages designed first.
 The developers couldn’t write a single line of code because they were awaiting approved designs.
 And the designers couldn’t fully understand the client’s requirements.

 I could identify some of the critical building blocks that were missing.
-Here are eight key ones to include in your build plan to ensure you have a website that delivers.
+Here are seven (plus bonus) key ones to include in your build plan to ensure you have a website that delivers.

 Sitemaps: What, when and why

 Simply put, a sitemap is a list of all the pages on your website.
 Generally, you will come across two of its main types.

 Once when it’s being used as a visual planning tool to determine the site’s structural hierarchy.
 At this stage, a sitemap helps everyone understand how big the job is.
 It also helps you figure out the navigation of your site to ensure it’s easy to browse.
 A visual sitemap is critical to the success of your project.
 And getting it right is equally important.

 Later, the developer extracts an XML sitemap in the form of a structured list of URLs for search engines.
 This is a must-do for improving the future ranking of your site.

 Page types and templates